It is the medical use of 100% pure oxygen in a pressurized place.

 The continuous increase in unmatched pressure can cause the eardrums to rupture, resulting in severe pain.
 As the pressure in the chamber increases, the air can heat up.

-To reduce the pressure, a valve is opened to allow air to escape from the chamber.
-As the pressure drops, the patient’s ears may “screech” as the pressure inside the ear equalizes with the chamber.
+A valve is opened to allow air to escape from the chamber to reduce the pressure.
+As the pressure drops, the patient’s ears may “screech” as the pressure inside the ear equalizes with the room.
 The temperature in the chamber will drop.

 The speed of pressurization and depressurization can be adjusted to the needs of each patient.